 Seeing a word on a list is not the same as knowing it.
 The fastest way to internalise these words:

 - See them in real French sentences.
-Don't study the list in isolation — find each word in a real text.
+Don't study the list in isolation — find each word in real material from your interests.

 - Use Apprendr.
 Paste any French sentence that uses words from this list.
-You'll get the translation, a vocabulary breakdown that explains the word in context, and audio.
+You'll get the translation, a vocabulary breakdown that explains the word in context, grammar notes, and audio.

 - Track the ones you keep missing.
 Misses are data.
 The word you forget three times is the word you need to spend more time on.